Skip to content

 pipe.sink().accept("order-123-created");

-Notes: - cacheEventLog(true) will cache any events published before startComplete and replay them automatically when the source calls startComplete(). - You can customize data mapping and wrapping like other EventSource services.
+Notes: - cacheEventLog(true) will cache any events published before startComplete and replay them automatically when the source calls startComplete(). - You can customise data mapping and wrapping like other EventSource services.

 Sample code